litements/site/docs/dictionary.md

 assert d.get(TEST_1, None) is None
 ```

 Values are JSON encoded before being saved, so you can store numbers normally and operate as if they were numbers.
-You don't have to worry abount parsing the `string` as an `int`, the values are encoded/decoded internally.
+You don't have to worry about parsing the `string` as an `int`, the values are encoded/decoded internally.

 ## Pattern matching